demisto/content/Packs/MicrosoftADFS/README.md

 This pack includes XSIAM content.

 ​
+Notes:
-Note: The logs will be stored in the dataset named *microsoft_adfs_raw*.
+1. The logs will be stored in the dataset named *microsoft_adfs_raw*.
+2. The default content provided in this pack (including Winlogbeat templates) should be used as is.
+We cannot support any changes made to this content.

 ## Configuration on Server Side
 ​